protoloft/klipper_z_calibration/README.md

 ```

 Check the distance to the print surface after every step.
 If there is a small discrepancy
-(which should be smaller as the trigger distance from the switch's datasheet), then adapt
+(which should be smaller than the offset base from the switch's datasheet), then adapt
 the "z_calibration:switch_offset" by that value.
 Decreasing the "switch_offset" will move
 the nozzle more away from the bed.